SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-18-vaccine-mandate-history.md

 It is, as the saying goes, _stare decisis_.

 Nobody likes a mandate, but they stop people dying.

-And people do like to continue living.
+And people do like not dying.

 ---